 To identify the median employee, we examined the compensation of our full- and part-time employees (other than our CEO) as of the last day of our fiscal year.
-As permitted by the SEC rules requiring disclosure of our CEO pay ratio, we excluded approximately 600 employees of PlanGrid, Inc. and BuildingConnected, Inc. in light of our acquisition of these companies in fiscal 2019.
 We used target total direct compensation as our consistently applied compensation measure.
-Target total direct compensation for this purpose consisted of each employee's estimated salary earnings, target non-equity incentive opportunity for fiscal 2019, and the fair market value price of his or her equity incentive awards granted in fiscal 2019.
+Target total direct compensation for this purpose consisted of each employee's estimated salary earnings, target non-equity incentive opportunity, and the fair market value price of his or her equity incentive awards granted in fiscal 2020.
 We also converted all employee compensation, on a country-by-country basis, to U.S. dollars based on the applicable year-end exchange rate.
 After identifying the median employee, we calculated the annual total compensation for such employee using the same methodology that we used for our NEOs as set forth in the Summary Compensation Table.
+In fiscal 2020 the pay ratio increased year-over-year based largely upon an increase in variable stock-based compensation for our CEO.